DavidVentura/matrix-fire/README.md

 # Fire

-Displays a pixelated fire in a 40x32 WS2812 matrix.
+Displays a pixelated fire in a 40x32 (1280 pixels) WS2812 matrix.
 The matrix is scaled down to 20x16 and runs off an ESP32.

+The matrix is limited to 25fps due to LED count.

 There's a basic canvas renderer using WASM.